vnotex/vnote/src/resources/docs/shortcuts_en.md

 - `Ctrl+Shift+Home`, `Ctrl+Shift+End`
 Expand the selection to the beginning or end of current note.

-## Custom Shortcuts
+## Customize Shortcuts
-VNote supports customing some standard shortcuts, though it is not recommended.
+VNote supports customizing some standard shortcuts, though it is not recommended.
 VNote stores shortcuts' configuration information in the `[shortcuts]` and `[captain_mode_shortcuts]` sections of user configuration file `vnote.ini`.

 For example, the default configruation may look like this: